Moving Picture Company (MPC)

 From January to June 2016, MPC performed a soft roll-out, in which selected groups in different locations began using it in a limited capacity.
 This pilot phase allowed the organisation time for testing, feedback, additional honing and fine-tuning the system to meet their requirements perfectly.

-A main challenge with MPC’s Totara LMS project was that the theme took longer than initially expected.
 For this discerning audience the standard way in which Totara deals with resizing of images on various devices wasn’t adequate.
 HowToMoodle’s theme developer worked through a number of options to align the theme behaviour with their specific needs.
 The design also needed to look up-to-date whilst remaining functional.
 HowToMoodle conducted several iterations in order to come to a suitable solution for this challenge.

 A significant benefit identified for a large, global organisation like MPC is the ability to create “audiences”, which enables the company to make the allocation of learning dynamic based on roles, completions, etc.